hep-mirrors/hepmc3/doc/doxygen/mainpage.md

 Since the first implementation, the package has undergone several modifications and in particular,
-    the latest HepMC3 series is a completely new re-write using currently available C++11 techniques, and have out-of-the-box interfaces for the widely used in HEP community ROOT and Python.
+    the latest HepMC3 series is a completely new re-write using currently available C++11 techniques, and features out-of-the-box interfaces for the Python language and the ROOT analysis toolkit, both heavily used in the HEP community.

 Further documentation that might be useful for the users of HepMC3 can be found in the following documents:
    - [S. Gardiner, J. Isaacson and L. Pickering, NuHepMC: A standardized event record format for neutrino event generators](https://arxiv.org/abs/2310.13211)